Gingerbolt/trackselector/README.md

 ## Technologies Used

-_This page utilizes a baseline of HTML with CSS style additions (made us of bootstrap).
-Functionality is attained through use of Javascript (made use of Jquery). _
+This page utilizes a baseline of HTML with CSS style additions (making use of bootstrap).
+Functionality is attained through use of Javascript (made use of Jquery).

 ### License